ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 Templates for automating the release process
 --------------------------------------------

 As part of the release notes publishing procedures developers should use a template job that uses changelogs to generate artefact releases.
 To use it, please include the below template job.
-The changelog generation process relies on the **generate-changelog** make target present in the **release.mk makefile** (*must be included as submodule*).
+The changelog generation process relies on the **generate-changelog** make target present in the **release.mk makefile**.
+It must be included as a submodule of repository `ska-cicd-makefile <https://gitlab.com/ska-telescope/sdi/ska-cicd-makefile>`_.
 It requires a script that generates changelog documentation using **git-chglog** and it is meant to be used in a Gitlab tag pipeline job as it depends on the pipelines variables to publish the release notes to a newly created tagged commit.
 A Jira ticket is added to the release notes to enable other teams to refer to the documentation related to process and implementation of git-changelog.

 .. code:: yaml